Fundraising Strategies for Nonprofits

-When non-profits are raising funds for their organization, having effective non-profit fundraising strategies is a key element to success.
-Before you begin to organize any fundraising events, it's important to first develop a clear vision with a specific goal in mind.
-Many fundraising professionals find that it's helpful to start with an impact-oriented goal when starting to develop a vision or strategy.
+When organizations are tasked with raising funds, having effective non-profit fundraising strategies is a key element to success.
+Before you begin to organize any fundraising events, it's important to first develop a clear vision with specific goals in mind.
+Many fundraising professionals find that it's helpful to start with an impact-oriented goal when starting to develop a fundraising vision or strategy.

 Once your vision is in place, you can start to build your fundraising strategy.
 Don't rely on just one source for all your funding; instead, diversify your funding sources.
 This reduces risks, and increases the chance that you will be able to secure the funds you need.
 If possible, organizing multiple fundraising events can further this diversification.
 It gives donors and prospects to donate multiple times throughout the year, and allows you to create more awareness around your mission.

-Below we list some considerations to keep in mind when building your non-profit fundraising strategies:
+Successful fundraising strategies vary by organization.
+Keep the following considerations in mind when building your non-profit fundraising strategies:

-- What is your budget?
+- What is your fundraising budget?
 This is obviously an important question to ask.
 If you have little up-front budget then a large fundraising event such as a gala is probably not the answer.
-This type of fundraiser does require some initial investment (securing a venue, paying for permits, paying for marketing/promotional expenses, etc.) Be sure to look at your current finances before you embark on large-scale fundraiser.
-Remember your goals it to raise money, not spend more than you have.
+This type of fundraiser requires initial investment (securing a venue, paying for permits, paying for marketing/promotional expenses, catering downpayments and more).
+Be sure to prepare a detailed fundraising event budget before you embark on a large-scale fundraiser.
+Remember your goal is to raise money, not spend more than your organization can afford.

-- How big is your team of "fundraisers"?
+- How big is your team of supporters?
 If you have a number of participants that can help you raise funds, a peer-to-peer fundraising event such as a walk-a-thon fundraiser might be the perfect choice.
-Here each participant can help raise funds by creating a personal fundraising page they can share throughout their personal networks.
-Whereas a small team of people planning the fundraiser may lend itself to something a bit less labor intensive such as an online charity auction or fundraising raffle.
+Here each participant can help raise funds by creating a personal fundraising page they can share throughout their personal and social networks.
+Whereas a small team of people planning the fundraiser may lend itself to something a bit less labor intensive such as a fundraising raffle.

 - How can you leverage your resources?
 Perhaps you have a large board of directors, volunteers, donors groups, etc. On the other hand, you might be a small nonprofit with only a few very dedicated supporters.
 Regardless, tap into those who do support you and see how they can help.
 Not just by making a donation, what else can they do?
 Can their business match their donation?
 Can they host a small coffee group to introduce your organization to their friends and neighbors?
 Can board members send fundraising notes to their rolodexes?
 Can individuals post announcements in their social channels?

-- Who can take on leadership role?
+- Who can take on a leadership role?
 It is impossible for one person to do it all.
-So if you are nonprofit with a small development staff, see if you can delegate some roles to trusted supporters or friends.
+If you are nonprofit with a small development staff, see if you can delegate some roles to trusted supporters or friends.
 Perhaps there are people with connections into large organizations that may be able to help with sponsorship proposals.
-Or maybe someone is interested in taking the lead for scheduling volunteers.
+Or maybe someone is interested in taking the lead for finding and scheduling volunteers.
 You'd be amazed to find out how many people may be willing to lend a hand...especially if they are passionate about your cause.
 This strategy is a must for school and PTO fundraising initiatives.

 - How much time do you have?
 Is it Q4 and you've realized you are 20% shy of your annual goals?
 If so, you need to do something quick!
 With little lead-time, you'll likely be looking at more of an online fundraising initiative that could possibly be spread with the help of all of your networks.
-You have little time to facilitate planning a fundraising event or securing prizes or donations for a raffle or auction, but it doesn't take long to get a fundraising website up and promote your online fundraising campaign via social networking.
+You have little time to facilitate planning a fundraising event or securing in-kind donations or prizes for a raffle or auction, but it doesn't take long to get a fundraising website up and promote your online fundraising campaign via social networking.
 Giving Tuesday is a great time to launch this type of year-end fundraising appeal.

-- Fish from multiple pools - Some organizations only focus on the "big donors" - they figure if they can get thousands from one donor or business is it worth it to focus on the groups who bring in smaller funds.
+- Fish from multiple pools - Some organizations only focus on major gifts from big donors.
+They figure if they can get thousands from one donor or business it isn't worth it to focus on the groups who bring in smaller funds.
 Others have a contrary view, thinking they will do better with smaller, more frequent donations and don't waste their time selling big-pitches.
-The best plan to try both!
+The best plan is usually to try both!
 Never limit you reach.
-You have no idea where one small donor supporter can lead you to (perhaps they have a connection to one of those big fish that will come on board later) Similarly, not targeting businesses or large-donors could result in missing out on a great opportunity.
+You have no idea where one small donor supporter can lead you to (perhaps they have a connection to one of those big fish that will come on board later).
+Similarly, not targeting businesses or large-donors could result in missing out on a great opportunity.